SkyBlock-Central/SkyBlock-Core/CONTRIBUTING.md

 ---

 © 2023 SkyBlock-Central.
-All rights reserved.
+Subject to the Apache License 2.0.